grainne82/grainne82.github.io/pages/authentication.md

 # Authentication

 ## What you need
 To authenticate a user, use the Login function.

-This function requires the following:
+The Login function requires the following:

-- Partner key.
+- Partner key: This is provided by AccountsIQ.
 This key is valid across multiple entities.
-- User key.
-The user can get this via the company information.
-It is only valid to impersonate one user, in one entity.
+- User key: Generate this from within AccountsIQ by going to **Setup** > **Company Details & Settings**.
+In the **Integration** tab type the user’s password and click **Request User Key**.
+It is only valid to impersonate one user in one entity.
 Multiple keys are required to interact with multiple entities.
-- Existing Entity identifier.
+- Existing Entity identifier: This is provided by AccountsIQ.
-- Existing User identifier.
+- Existing User identifier: This is provided by AccountsIQ.
 - Valid end point URL.

 ## Session tokens